Dave Sinardet: Research themes

 Dave Sinardet's research concentrates on comparative federalism, nationalism, language politics, consociational democracy, multi-level politics, public sphere and political communication.
 His PhD thesis dealt with the role of media in the representation of Belgium's political language conflict and more generally with the question of how a public sphere functions in a federal multilingual country such as Belgium.

 He has published in political science journals such as West European Politics, Acta Politica or "International Journal of Political Science", Regional and Federal Studies and Governance.

 He is also an active participant in the Belgian public debate on federalism and nationalism in both French and Dutch languages.
 He is also regularly interviewed by international media on Belgian politics.

-He is a member of the Pavia group, a Belgian academic think thank which promotes a federal electoral district for Belgium, so that inhabitants could vote for the same parties, Flemish and French.
+He is a member of the Pavia group, a Belgian academic think tank which promotes a federal electoral district for Belgium, so that inhabitants could vote for the same parties, Flemish and French.

 Sinardet is also in favour of an EU-wide electoral district for the election of part of the members of the European Parliament, as a way to reduce the EU’s democratic deficit’.